ansys/pyansys-dev-guide/doc/source/content_writing/content-how-tos/add-sphinx-extensions.rst

 For example, the native ``sphinx.ext.todo`` extension was added to the ``extensions`` variable in the :file:`conf.py` file for this guide.
-This extension supports use of the ``.. todo::`` directive to create a specially formatted block of text for a task that must still be done.
-The blocks for ``.. todo::`` directives do not render in the documentation by default.
+This extension supports use of the ``todo`` directive to create a specially formatted block of text for a task that must still be done.
+The blocks for ``todo`` directives do not render in the documentation by default.
 However, to render them in the documentation, you can add a ``todo_include_todos`` variable to the :file:`conf.py` file and then set this variable to ``True``.